We have all the answers

 All products made by Galaxy Nutritional Foods will have our company and contact information noted in the distribution statement beneath the ingredient statement

-Currently, only our GO Veggie!
-Dairy Free Cream Cheese Alternatives and Shreds are certified kosher.
+Currently, only our GO VEGGIE Vegan Cream Cheese Alternatives and Shreds are certified kosher.
 The certifying agencies are the Orthodox Rabbinical Council (KORC) for the Cream Cheese Alternatives and the Three Line K Kosher Organization for the Shreds.
 No other product types are certified at this time.

-- Are your Dairy Free products also Lactose Free?
+- Are your Vegan products also Lactose Free?

-Yes, all of the Dairy Free products are also Lactose Free, since lactose is derived from dairy.
+Yes, all of the Vegan products are also Lactose Free, since lactose is derived from dairy.

 - Are your products cholesterol free?